adzcai/rlbook/book/7_exploration/exploration.md

 (mdp_mab)=
 ## Treating an unknown MDP as a MAB

-We also explored the exploration-exploitation tradeoff in the chapter on [mab]{acronym-label="mab" acronym-form="singular+long"} {prf:ref}`ch:1_bandits`.
+We also explored the exploration-exploitation tradeoff in the chapter on {ref}`bandits`.
 Recall tthat in the MAB setting, we have $K$ arms, each of which has an unknown reward distribution, and we want to learn which of the arms is *optimal*, i.e. has the highest mean reward.

 One algorithm that struck a good balance between exploration and exploitation was the **upper confidence bound** algorithm {prf:ref}`ucb`: For each arm, we construct a *confidence interval* for its true mean award, and then choose the arm with the highest upper confidence bound.
 In summary, $$k_{t+1} \gets \argmax_{k \in [K]} \frac{R^{k}_t}{N^{k}_t} + \sqrt{\frac{\ln(2t/\delta)}{2 N^{k}_t}}$$ where $N_t^k$ indicates the number of times arm $k$ has been pulled up until time $t$, $R_t^k$ indicates the total reward obtained by pulling arm $k$ up until time $t$, and $\delta > 0$ controls the width of the confidence interval.
 How might we extend UCB to the MDP case?